jesusgsdev/bookshop/README.md

 # Postman Collection
 I have provided a Postman collection with all the existing endpoints and examples of calls for each one of them.

+# Docker
+If you want to build an image for docker, just execute the command `docker build -t dockerbookshop .` to build the image and then use `docker run -p 8080:8080 docker-bookshop` to run it within a docker container.

+In case you want to try to use docker-compose to see how you can boot three instances on differents ports but all of them working at the same time, run the command `docker-componse up`